 What's the difference between H1N1 flu and influenza A?

-Flu (influenza) viruses are divided into three broad categories: influenza A, B or C. Influenza A is the most common type.
-H1N1 flu is a variety of influenza A.
+Flu (influenza) viruses are divided into four broad categories: influenza A, B, C or D. Influenza A is the most common type.
+H1N1 flu is a subtype of influenza A.